MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 For organizations that centralize the allocation for resources to projects, [project managers](#project-manager) define [resource requirements](#resource-requirement) at the project level, while the fulfillment of the resource requirements is delegated to a [resource manager](#resource-manager).
 Project managers can accept or reject resources that the resource manager proposes.

+### Chart of accounts

+A chart of accounts defines a structured list of all the main accounts used in a ledger.
+Each main account has a unique code and a description, and they are organized hierarchically to reflect the company's financial structure.
+In Dynamics 365 Finance and in Dynamics 365 Business Central, a chart of accounts can be assigned to one or more ledgers.
+To use a shared chart of accounts, you can create one chart of accounts and link it to multiple ledgers.

 ### Churn

 When a customer ends a relationship or stops engaging with a company.
 CRM helps prevent churn.